Ripon Cathedral

 The cathedral is notable architecturally for its gothic west front in the Early English style, considered one of the best of its type, as well as the Geometric east window.
 The seventh-century crypt of Wilfrid's church is a significant example of early Christian architecture in England.
 The cathedral has Grade I listed building status.

 Background

-There has been a stone church on the site since 672 when Saint Wilfrid replaced the previous timber church of the monastery at Ripon (a daughter house of Saint Aidan's monastery at Melrose) with one in the Roman style.
-This is one of the earliest stone buildings erected in the Anglo-Saxon Kingdom of Northumbria.
+There has been a stone church on the site since 672, when Saint Wilfrid replaced the previous timber church of the monastery at Ripon (a daughter house of Saint Aidan's monastery at Melrose) with one in the Roman style.
+This was one of the earliest stone buildings erected in the Kingdom of Northumbria.
 The crypt dates from this period.

-People have been going to worship and pray at Ripon for more than 1,300 years.
-The cathedral building is part of this continuing act of worship, begun in the 7th century when Saint Wilfrid built one of England's first stone churches on this site, and still renewed every day.
-Within the nave and choir, you can see the evidence of 800 years in which master craftsmen have expressed their faith in wood and stone.